DougLeary/LedString/README.md

 #### Behaviors
 L = always Lit (white)
 O = always Off (black) - in other words, not used (uppercase "O" not zero)
 S = Switched on and off semi-randomly to give an appearance of habitation.
-At a random time between SWITCH_MIN and SWITCH_MAX, one randomly chosen led marked "S" is toggled on or off.
+At a random interval of SWITCH_MIN..SWITCH_MAX milliseconds, one randomly chosen led marked "S" is toggled on or off.
 F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently of each other.
 C = Custom behavior